-Found at the rather drab looking Metropolitan hotel on Mayfair’s Park lane (which also houses Nobu), Gridiron is a grill joint brought to you by a true restaurant dream team – think Hawksmoor’s Richard Turner as the consultant chef, Fat Duck alumnus Colin McSherry heading up the kitchen and the Guardian’s Fiona Beckett overseeing the wine.
+Found at the Metropolitan hotel on Mayfair’s Park Lane (which also houses Nobu), Gridiron is a grill joint brought to you by a true restaurant dream team – think Hawksmoor’s Richard Turner as the consultant chef, Fat Duck alumnus Colin McSherry heading up the kitchen and the Guardian’s Fiona Beckett overseeing the wine.
 Of course, such big names mean high expectations and ours were mostly met.

 Gridiron has done what it can to shake off its hotel setting, including adding an open kitchen complete with counter seating, a trendy roulette wheel colour scheme and causally cool (yet impressively efficient) staff.
-The food menu reads like a pyromaniac’s wet dream, with plenty of grilling, roasting and braising present here.
 At lunchtime, you can enjoy a fairly priced set menu of three courses, including the likes of a sweet-tasting crab cake topped with brown crab aioli, and a thick helping of rice pudding, served in a cast iron pot and given added edge via sherry-soaked prunes.